MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ## 4. Start the SDK

 In order to use App Center, you must opt in to the module(s) that you want to use.
-By default no modules are started and you will have to explicitly call each of them when starting the SDK.
+By default no modules are started and you'll have to call each one when starting the SDK.
-If you're developing for an extension, please refer to the [Extension getting started page](./ios-extensions.md).
+If you're developing for an extension, refer to the [Extension getting started page](./ios-extensions.md).

 ### 4.1 Add the import statements